tooling/book-of-modern-frontend-tooling/chapters/build-systems/grunt/linter.md

 });
 ```

-A common practice in projects which use JSHint is to have the rules defined in a `.jshintrc` file.
+A common practice in projects which use JSHint is to have the rules defined in a `.jshintrc` file so the same configuration can be shared across text editors, continuous integration systems, etc.

 If you want to use this feature, just create a `.jshintrc` JSON file with your rules inside and then set the option `jshintrc` to `true`:

 ```js
 grunt.initConfig({